Victory Chimes (schooner): Sailing career

 Edwin and Maude served in the cargo trade until 1945 carrying "sawn lumber, grain, soft coal and fertilizer."
 She was converted to carry passengers in 1946.

 She was renamed Victory Chimes after purchase by a syndicate in 1954, for charter in Maine.
 In 1984, the ship was purchased by a Minnesota banker, Jerry Jubie, "for about $1 million", who brought her to Duluth, Minnesota.
 She was used for educational cruises for high school students, sold at auction in 1987, and sold again by Norwest Bank in 1988 to Thomas Monaghan, the owner of Domino's Pizza.
 Monaghan renamed her Domino Effect.
 He used the vessel for employee incentive cruises, and invested a considerable amount of money in restoring her with traditional methods at Sample's Shipyard in Boothbay Harbor.
 The ship returned to Maine in 1989, where she was purchased by Captain Kip Files and Captain Paul DeGaeta in 1990 for the passenger trade.
 They changed her name back to Victory Chimes.
 In 1997, it was reported that the vessel was operating as a traditional sailing ship, without an engine on board.

 Just as when Victory Chimes was built, the schooner does not carry an engine.
 Maneuvering assistance is provided by a nineteen foot wooden yawlboat which pushes against the stern.
 When not in use it is towed astern.
 The current yawl boat was built in 1991 ... to enable the vessel to compete with other vessels in the passenger schooner trade which have been modified to carry engines.
 The yawlboat is ..."probably a bit bigger than would have originally been used."
 It is powered by a 135 horsepower Ford diesel engine.
 Three other boats are carried on davits.

-As of 2010, Victory Chimes yawl boat Enoch was equipped with a 210 HP Cummins diesel engine.
+As of 2010, the yawl boat of Victory Chimes, Enoch, was equipped with a 210 HP Cummins diesel engine.
 The donkey engine which retrieves the anchors and can be used to raise sail is a 6 hp single cylinder Seeger manufactured by Olds and installed in 1904.